What Palm Trees Are Native To United States (with Pictures)

 True Date Palm Tree (Phoenix dactylifera).
 Photo by Wiki Commons.

-The True Date Palm, scientifically known as Phoenix dactylifera, stands as one of the oldest cultivated plants in history.
-It was introduced to the United States by Spanish missionaries long ago.
-Date palms have an impressive lifespan, often reaching ages of 100 to 200 years.
+True Date Palm, scientific name Phoenix dactylifera, is one of the oldest cultivated plants.
+It was brought to the United States by Spanish missionaries a long time ago.
+Date trees can live for a long time reaching an age of 100 to 200 years.

-You can spot Date palms growing along the Gulf coast, in Florida, as well as in southern California, southern Texas, and Arizona.
+You can find Date palms growing along the Gulf Coast, in Florida, in southern California, southern Texas, and Arizona.

 Map Of Places With Palm Trees In The United States